fachiny17/machine_learning/README.md

 - **TensorFlow Developer Course** – by Zero to Mastery
 - **Machine Learning Mastery** – by Andrei Neagoie and Daniel Bourke

-Whether you're a beginner or an experienced developer, this repository will help you dive deep into machine learning and TensorFlow concepts.
+Whether you're a beginner or an experienced developer, this repository will help you dive deep into machine learning, deep learning, and TensorFlow concepts.

 ## 📂 Directory Structure